lark-parser/lark/docs/how_to_use.md

 These collisions can be hard to notice, and their effects can be difficult to debug, as they are subtle and sometimes hard to reproduce.

-To help with these situation, Lark can utilize the a new external library called `interegular`.
-If it is installed, Lark will use it to check for collisions, and warn about any conflicts that it can find:
+To help with these situations, Lark can utilize a new external library called `interegular`.
+If it is installed, Lark uses it to check for collisions, and warn about any conflicts that it can find:

 ```
 import logging